tarafaa/portfolio_electrical/FPGA_Digital_Processing_System/README.md

 The module repeatedly compares the input against an incrementing value and generates a processed output.

-Once the comparison sequence has completed, the module asserts a:
+Once the comparison sequence has completed, the module asserts:

 ```verilog
 done
 ```

-signal to indicate completion.
+to indicate completion.

 ---